 \section{Abstract}

 Large reasoning models (LRMs) like OpenAI o1 and DeepSeek-R1 achieve high accuracy on complex tasks by adopting long chain-of-thought (CoT) reasoning paths.
 However, the inherent verbosity of these processes frequently results in redundancy and overthinking.
-To address this issue, existing works leverage Group Relative Policy Optimization (GRPO) to reduce LRM output length, but their static length reward design cannot dynamically adapt according to the relative problem difficulty and response length distribution, causing over-compression and compromised accuracy.
-Therefore, we propose \method, a novel GRPO-based efficient reasoning method with progressive CoT length calibration. \method makes a two-fold contribution: First, it dynamically estimates the optimal length with peak accuracy during training and guides overlong responses toward it to reduce response length while sustaining accuracy.
-Second, it dynamically modulates the length reward coefficient to avoid the unwarranted penalization of correct reasoning paths.
-Extensive experiment results show that \method achieves up to 52.5\% average length compression with improved accuracy, and achieves up to 16.6\% accuracy improvement on challenging benchmarks like AIME25.
-The source code can be found at \url{https://github.com/SJTU-RTEAS/SmartThinker}
+To address this issue, existing works leverage Group Relative Policy Optimization (GRPO) to reduce LRM output length, but their static length-reward designs fail to adapt to problem difficulty and response-length distributions, causing over-compression and compromised accuracy.
+Therefore, we propose \method, a novel GRPO-based efficient reasoning method with progressive CoT length calibration. \method makes a two-fold contribution: First, it dynamically estimates the optimal length with peak accuracy during training and guides overlong responses toward it to reduce reasoning length while sustaining accuracy.
+Second, it dynamically modulates the length-reward coefficient to avoid the unwarranted penalization of correct reasoning paths.
+Extensive experimental results show that \method achieves up to 52.6\% length compression with improved accuracy and achieves up to 16.6\% accuracy relative improvement on challenging benchmarks like AIME25.
+The source code can be found at \url{https://github.com/SJTU-RTEAS/SmartThinker}.